PHR Stage 1 guidance notes

 The PHR Prioritisation Committee (PC) assess all proposals based on public health importance.
 The PC make their assessment based on the Plain English Summary of Research, sections 1-4 of the Research Plan, as well as section 5.2, the planned intervention.
 Other sections of the SAF are not shared with the PC.

-The NIHR expects appropriate and relevant involvement of patients and the public and other key stakeholders in the research it supports.
-It is essential to set out your plans to involve patients and the public in the Stage 1 application.
+The NIHR expects appropriate and relevant involvement of patients/service users, carers and the public and other key stakeholders in the research it supports.
+It is essential to set out your plans to involve patients/service users, carers and the public in the Stage 1 application.
 Your patient and public involvement plans will be assessed by the funding committees including patient and public members.

 In this section it is important that you identify all stakeholders who are relevant to your research proposal.
 For each stakeholder group you need to be clear about how they benefit from your proposed research and, where appropriate, how they have been involved in the development of the application, as well as the plans for their involvement in the proposed research.